xparq/Out_of_Nothing/doc/development/README.md

 	Also see (and change) the conditional compilation options in cfg.h.

+Dependency tracking (and the lack of it):

-	(If you forget to run `build clean` before changing the build mode, no
+	If you forget to run `build clean` before changing the build mode, no
-	worries: the build script detects it for you, and triggers a full rebuild to avoid mismatched binaries.)
+	worries: the build script detects it, and triggers a full rebuild to avoid a mismatch due to leftover binaries.

+	No source-level auto-dependendy tracking yet, though! :-/ Everything just depends on every .h and .hpp for now, and also on .ixx (C++ module sources).

+	Please let me know it you know of a "cleanish" way to fix this for MSVC!

+Misc.:

 	Note: Even with a static build, openal32.dll (shipped with SFML) will still be linked dynamically!